RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

      - The hydration level of the bilayer headgroups
    * - Bilayer Hydration
      - Overall coverage parameter for the DSPC bilayer
-   * - Bilayer roughness
+   * - Bilayer Roughness
      - Roughness parameter for the bilayer, which we assume is the same for heads and tails.
    * - Water Thickness
      - Thickness of a possible hydrating layer between the membrane and the oxide.

 These are the parameters that we will define in the parameters block.

-We start in the usual way by making in instance of the project class, but this time we change the project type to *custom layers*, and also change the geometry to *solid/liquid*:
+We start in the usual way by making in instance of the project class, but this time we change the model type to ``"custom layers"``, and also change the geometry to ``"substrate/liquid"``:

 .. tab-set-code::
     .. code-block:: Matlab

-        problem = projectClass('Orso lipid example - custom layers');
+        problem = createProject(name='Orso lipid example - custom layers',...
-        problem.setModelType('custom layers');
-        problem.setGeometry('Substrate/liquid');
+                                model='custom layers',...
+                                geometry='Substrate/liquid');

     .. code-block:: Python

-        problem = RAT.Project(name='Orso lipid example - custom layers', model='custom layers', geometry='substrate/liquid')
+        problem = RAT.Project(name='Orso lipid example - custom layers',
+                              model='custom layers',
+                              geometry='substrate/liquid')

-If you look at the class, you will see that the *layers* block is no longer visible.
-We aren't going to need this for *custom layers*.
-Instead, we need a custom script, which takes our inputs and converts this in to a list of [d, :math:`\rho`, r] layers.
+If you look at the class, you will see that the ``layers`` block is no longer visible.
+We aren't going to need this for ``"custom layers"``.
+Instead, we need a custom script, which takes our inputs and converts this in to a list of [d, :math:`\rho`, :math:`\sigma`] layers.

 First, we add our seven parameters (remember that Substrate Roughness is always there as the first parameter):